-Registration for spring, summer, and fall workshops is open.
+Registration for fall, winter, and spring workshops is open.

 Registration can be completed online or over the phone at 920.868.3455.

 The drawing, painting, and printmaking curriculum at Peninsula School of Art strikes a balance between traditional methods that have stood the test of time and innovative approaches of today.
 We believe the variety of workshops we offer each year is our greatest strength; ensuring there is a place for students of all backgrounds, skill levels, and creative interests.

 Our visiting faculty members are artists and educators operating at the highest level.
 Each brings a wealth of knowledge and experience to our program they are eager to share to advance the technical skills, conceptual direction, and personal motivations of each student.

 Spacious, filled with light, and accessible to the surrounding landscape, our 2D studios provide an inspirational setting for creative work.
 Large tables, professional easels, and taborets outfit the drawing and painting studios, while a Graphic Chemical etching press, LED exposure unit, and all of the necessary tools and materials complete the printmaking studio.

 We invite you to join us for a workshop - or two - this season.
 Pursue your creative interests, take risks, and develop new skills among peers in a supportive and energizing environment.

 Peninsula School of Art's metals and ceramics curriculum emphasizes process over product.
 We believe the finished piece is only one step in a student's artistic development.
 Our workshops, at all levels, encourage students to examine the materials at hand, experiment with various techniques, and exchange ideas.
 When the stresses of completing a perfect piece are set aside, we find students experience tremendous growth.